abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 Not all ``int64`` indices have a corresponding ``IntVar nexts_`` variable
 -----------------------------------------------------------------------------

-..  only:: draft

-    These nine variables correspond to all the nodes in the auxiliary graph leading somewhere, i.e. starting depots and transit node in the auxiliary graph.

 Only internal nodes that can lead somewhere possess a decision variable.
 Only the nodes that are visited and the starting depots have a main decision ``IntVar`` variable.
 There are 9 real nodes in the next figure.
 They have a ``NodeIndex`` ranging from 0 to 8.
 There are 2 starting depots (1 and 7) and 2 ending depot (5 and 8).